YannChansigaud/TimeOBJ/README.txt

 - MICRO   :  -        microsecondes

 So this library allow counting from 1 microseconde to 65535y 364d 24h 59min 59s 999ms 999us

+warning : it is NOT a RTC library, there is no kind of date, just unit of time